JorySchossau/neuro_animat/README.md

 This feature is used through a configuration file called a `population_loader.plf` file.
 Here is the workflow:

 * Generate template population loader file `./mabe -l` (that's a lowercase 'L')
 * Edit this file to specify what you want to load and from where.
+The default file is full of commented out usage examples.
 * For instance to load the most fit organism from a late-evolved population: `MASTER = greatest 1 by score_AVE from 'C0__MY_CONDITION_0/101/snapshot_organisms_900.csv'`
 * Be sure to comment out the default `MASTER = default 100` line
 * Use your population loader configuration by setting the population size to be the filename of this config file, either in the settings.cfg or on the command line: `./mabe -p GLOBAL-initPop population_loader.plf`